fragmatic-io/drupal-plugin/README.md

 Since the plugin is not officially posted, you will need to install it directly from the GitHub repository.

 #### * If you encounter an error about nested Git repositories, you can skip cloning the repo and instead download the zip file from [this link](https://github.com/fragmatic-io/drupal-plugin/releases/download/Name/dxp_utilities.services.zip).
+And then extract the downloaded zip in your web/modules/custom/[module_name] directory.

 ### 2. Enable the Plugin